Getting Started With Digital Marketing – Actionable Tips From Leading Marketers

 “Test, test, test.
 Just because you read a case study or two that a specific tactic or strategy worked for one or two companies, that doesn’t mean it will work for you.
-While it is incredibly important to continue to read and learn about new and innovative tactics, you must test them to ensure they work for you and your business.”– Barry Schwartz,
+While it is incredibly important to continue to read and learn about new and innovative tactics, you must test them to ensure they work for you and your business.”– Barry Schwartz

 The best way to learn what works in digital marketing for your business is to learn by experience all the things that do not work.
 Testing is vital–from the user experience on your site to its accessibility and its performance.

-Website Speed – the speed at which your pages, content, and images load can significantly affect your users’ experience on your site (and, therefore, your Google ranking).
+The speed at which your pages, content, and images load can significantly affect your users’ experience on your site (and, therefore, your Google ranking).
 Try these free tools for measuring key speed indicators (loading, rendering, HTTP requests, etc.) on your website:

-Website Usability – the user interface of your site, from its intuitive navigability to its intelligent content structure and readability, defines the experience for your visitors.
+The user interface of your site, from its intuitive navigability to its intelligent content structure and readability, defines the experience for your visitors.
 Try these free tools for testing the user experience of your website (and a/b testing different landing pages and calls to action):

 - Google Search Console